 These hidden factory "what-if" and "sometimes" paths are important for everyone to document and understand.
 This knowledge will create better subjective decisions when assigning weights to the inputs using the subjective root cause analysis tools in the Measure phase.

 Rework loops are where defects and wasted time are occurring.
-The team should focus on preventing them, reducing their severity, and detecting them if they can not be eliminated.
+The team should focus on preventing them, reducing their severity, and detecting them if they cannot be eliminated.
+These can be drawn on any type of more detailed process step.
+It's critical to find these and eliminate or reduce them from occurring.

-Some product or process may actually go through the rework path multiple times and the map does not illustrate this unless specially noted and discussed.
+Some products, or processes, may actually go through the rework path multiple times and the map does not illustrate this unless specially noted and discussed.

 The picture below shows two Rework Loops.
 Rework loops have varying severity.
 The process map does not show the amount or cost of pieces scrapped or the amount or cost of pieces reworked.
 Use the yield calculations to get this data.